localport/localport-js/README.md

-# Share local ports to world wide net
+# Share local ports to web

 ### A reverse tunnel to easily open ports for servers running on localhost 🚀

 - Lightweight, pure javascript library with 0 dependency
 - Uses QUIC/HTTP2 Multiplexing, so no need to open new socket for every connection
-- TCP and HTTP Forwarding
+- TCP and HTTP (+WebSocket) Forwarding
 - Built-in file server for quick directory listing
 - Option to set allowed or blocked IPs
 - Option to set HTTP authentication header for security
+- Option to set host header for shared servers

 ### Quick Start